-The area surrounding the project site historically supported agricultural activities, with the site itself supporting staging areas and fill dirt supply for surrounding development.
-Given surrounding historic land uses, it is likely that the site also supported historic agricultural activities, but this could not be confirmed with available historic aerials.
-At present, the site is bounded to the north by Water Street and undeveloped, vacant land in the form of abandoned agricultural fields; to the east by Harvill Avenue with an active construction site beyond and both developed and undeveloped land in the forms of abandoned agricultural fields and remnant farm structures; to the south by existing residential development; and to the west by residential and commercial development and associated undeveloped, vacant land.
+The area surrounding the project site historically supported agricultural activities, with the site itself supporting staging areas for surrounding development.
+At present, The site is bounded to the north by industrial development and undeveloped, vacant land; to the west by Harvill Avenue with industrial development beyond; to the south by Cajalco Road with industrial development beyond; and to the east by an undeveloped easement with a railway and Interstate 215 beyond.